PeytonCleveland/Synthetic-Data/README.md

 poetry run python generate_titles.py mathematics --number 10 --output titles.txt
 ```

-By default, the script generated 10 titles on the given topic and saves them to "output/titles.json".
+By default, the script generates 10 titles on the given topic and saves them to "output/titles.json".